holgerteichgraeber/TimeSeriesClustering.jl/README.md

 ## Quick Start Guide

 This quick start guide introduces the main concepts of using ClustForOpt.
-For more detail on the different functionalities that ClustForOpt provides, please refer to the subsequent chapters of the documentation or the examples in the [examples](https://github.com/holgerteichgraeber/ClustForOpt.jl/tree/master/examples) folder.
+For more detail on the different functionalities that ClustForOpt provides, please refer to the subsequent chapters of the documentation or the examples in the [examples](https://github.com/holgerteichgraeber/ClustForOpt.jl/tree/master/examples) folder, specifically [workflow_introduction.jl](https://github.com/holgerteichgraeber/ClustForOpt.jl/blob/master/examples/workflow_introduction.jl).

 Generally, the workflow consists of three steps:
 - load data